 Current risk estimates used in radiation protection are based upon epidemiological studies of exposed populations.
-Radiation protection standards aim to avoid tissue reactions (see 4.2) and minimize the incidence of the late developing stochastic effects of cancers and hereditary effects in future generations.
+Radiation protection standards aim to avoid tissue reactions and minimize the incidence of the late developing stochastic effects of cancers and hereditary effects in future generations.
 Thus, it is of fundamental importance to radiological protection that the health risk estimates are robust and credible.
-Most important among the epidemiological studies are the follow-up studies of Japanese populations exposed as a consequence of the atomic bombings of Hiroshima and Nagasaki which provide clear evidence of increased cancer risk.
+Most important among the epidemiological studies are the follow-up studies of Japanese populations exposed as a consequence of the atomic bombings of Hiroshima and Nagasaki that provide clear evidence of increased cancer risk.
 While the Japanese studies remain the main basis for the cancer risk estimates used in radiation protection they relate to a specific population and a specific exposure scenario.
-The exposure was essentially an instantaneous high dose rate, total body gamma ray exposure with some neutron exposure.
+The exposure was essentially an instantaneous, high dose rate total body gamma ray exposure with some neutron exposure.
 Information about cancer risk from the A-bomb survivor studies is to an increasing extent complemented by occupational, environmental and medical exposure studies, which allow direct investigation of effects of fractionated or more protracted exposures and effects of lower doses.
-There are currently no human studies on which to base hereditary risk estimates, rather these draw on studies using experimental animals, and the contribution of hereditary risk to overall risk is small by comparison with somatic cancers.
+There are currently no human studies on which to base hereditary risk estimates, rather these draw on studies using experimental animals, and the contribution of hereditary risk to overall risk is small in comparison with somatic cancers.

 Epidemiological studies provide evidence of dose-related increases in total cancer risk after acute exposures with doses of about 100 mSv and above.
-Recent studies in genetically sensitive populations (ATM, BRCA1/2 mutation carriers, etc.) also suggest increased risks following diagnostic radiation exposures of the order of a few 10s of mSv.
+Recent pooled occupational studies studies suggest increased risks following protracted radiation exposures of the order of around 100 mSv.
 Further, recent reports indicate a possible association between natural background gamma radiation exposures and risk of childhood leukaemia and suggest an elevated risk associated with medical imaging methods.